- NMNH Home ›

 Postdoctoral and Graduate Fellowships

-The Department of Mineral Sciences at the Smithsonian Institution, National Museum of Natural History (NMNH) invites applications for both postdoctoral and graduate fellowships.
-Active areas of research include volcanology, mineral spectroscopy, environmental mineralogy, geochemistry, experimental petrology, mineral physics, meteorite studies, solar system formation, and planetary formation and evolution.
+The Department of Mineral Sciences at the Smithsonian Institution National Museum of Natural History (NMNH) invites applications for postdoctoral and graduate fellowships.
+Active areas of research include mineral spectroscopy, biomineralogy, environmental mineralogy, geochemistry, petrology, experimental petrology, volcanology, meteorite studies, solar system formation, and planetary formation and evolution.
 The department also houses the National Meteorite Collection, the National Rock and Ore Collection, the National Gem and Mineral Collection, and the Global Volcanism Program.
 A description of facilities, staff profiles, and collections resources can be found on our website.

 A summer research internship for undergraduates funded by the National Science Foundation (REU Site, EAR-1062692, 1560088)

-NSF-REU Site Natural History Research Experiences (NHRE) is a 10-week summer internship program for undergraduates hosted at the National Museum of Natural History, Smithsonian Institution in Washington D.C.
+Natural History Research Experiences (NHRE) is a 10-week summer internship program hosted at the National Museum of Natural History, Smithsonian Institution in Washington D.C.
+(May 29 – August 3, 2018).
 NHRE interns work closely with scientific mentors to complete independent research projects in Earth science, Biology, and Anthropology.
-The department of Mineral Sciences welcomes applications to this program.

 The Smithsonian Institution is an equal opportunity, affirmative action employer.
 Candidates of all backgrounds are encouraged to apply.